IIyCbKA/Habit/server/README.md

    ```

 #### 2. **Set up PostgreSQL**
-Create the database and user matching your `.env` from project root settings and grant necessary privileges.
+Create the database and user in your `.env` from project root settings and grant necessary privileges.

 ## 2. Running the server